cabforum/servercert/docs/BR.md

 The CA SHALL meet the technical requirements set forth in Section 2.2, Section 6.1.5, and Section 6.1.6.

-CAs SHOULD generate non-sequential Certificate serial numbers that exhibit at least 20 bits of entropy.
+Effective September 30, 2016, CAs SHALL generate Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.

 ### 7.1.1 Version number(s)
 Certificates MUST be of type X.509 v3.